PureRank: A parameter-free recursive importance measure for network nodes: Method: PureRank as a parameter-free RDI-based importance measure

-Finally, we justify the name \textit{PureRank} as a parameter-free, RDI-based measure.
-The PureRank vector is obtained in three conceptually simple steps: (i) classify the network into recurrent, transient, and dangling classes via strongly connected component decomposition; (ii) for each class, construct its local importance vector by optimizing Katz centrality parameters to best approximate eigenvector centrality on the corresponding subnetwork (with out-degrees normalized to one); (iii) aggregate the {\it local} importance vectors into {\it global} importance scores through the RDI-L2G construction.
-Across these three steps, PureRank---unlike PageRank---is free from empirical or heuristic parameter tuning (e.g., damping link weights or inserting teleportation links) and thus keeps a kind of ``purity" as a recursive importance measure.
+To conclude this subsection, we explain the rationale for the name \textit{PureRank}.
+The term \textit{PureRank} reflects the absence of tunable parameters in its formulation.
+The PureRank vector is obtained in three steps: (i) classifying nodes into recurrent, transient, and dangling classes using SCC decomposition together with the out-degree condition, (ii) constructing the local importance vector for each class from the unique optimal solution of Problem~\ref{prob_local_importance}, and (iii) aggregating the local importance vectors into the PureRank vector $\vc{\pi}$ through the RDI-L2G construction.
+PureRank is free from empirical or heuristic parameter tuning, such as selecting a damping factor or inserting teleportation links, and thus preserves ``purity'' as a recursive importance measure, since it relies only on the network data encoded in $\vc{W}$ and $\vc{P}$.
+This purity also makes PureRank a neutral reference when comparing application-specific, parameter-dependent importance measures.
+The following remark further supports this purity by examining the specific case of fully recurrent networks.